Everything you need to know about Icelandic horses

 Today, to keep the species purebred, an Icelandic horse can only leave the country once, meaning that those horse owners who emigrate face a weighty decision.

-What is special about Icelandic horses?
+What is so special about Icelandic horses?

 The Icelandic horse has survived a lot.
 From volcanic eruptions to harsh icy winters, this stocky creature has adapted to, and shown its resilience against, the harsh Icelandic climate.

-More than this, the Icelandic horse is friendly and warm-natured to people – an inheritance from its days at the heart of the Viking clan – and so is thought of fondly by Icelanders and visitors alike.
+But beyond this, the Icelandic horse is friendly and warm-natured to people – an inheritance from its days at the heart of the Viking clan – and so is thought of fondly by Icelanders and visitors alike.